If you’re looking for tips to save money on your water bill, these easy habits are going to help. Make it a simple to save water every day.

 — Nine News Queensland (@9NewsQueensland) February 14, 2018

 And really, that is what it comes down to.
 Looking at your habits.
 Considering what you use water for and what rooms use the most.
-And then putting devices in place that allow you to automatically save water without thinking.
+Start new habits or put devices in place which will make it easy for you to start saving water today.

 I’ve again written about this before.
 Did you know that you’re better off installing a water saving shower head, and standing longer under the shower than restricting your shower time using a standard shower head?
 I explain more in this post.
 But to explain further: